ca-123321/pairwise-go/README.md

 ## Running

-`go run main.go -flag=value`
+`go run main.go -flag=value` All bool flags are false right now, default order is 5.

 For instance, `go run main.go -order=7 -show=true` to display the projective plane order 7.

+`go run main.go -order=3 -json=true` then run the generic `solver.py` from
+within its directory, to get an order 3 PP with array elements permuted such that each element appears in each column exactly once

 `go run main.go -help` for options.

 ```
 Usage:
-  -color (default true)
+  -color
-    Print in color, or if false, black and white with stroked hexagon outline
+    (true) Print in color, (false) black and white with stroked hexagon outline
-  -format (default false)
+  -format
-    Format with commas for python/etc
+    (true) Format with commas for python/etc
   -hexdeck
-    Send the PP to hexmaker and make a set of images (default true)
+    (true) Send the PP to hexmaker and make a set of images
+  -json
+    (true) Marshal the PP and write it to a json file
-  -order int (default 5)
+  -order
-      Order of the projective plane (default 3)
+    (int) Order of the projective plane (default 5)
-  -show (default false)
+  -show
-      Displays to stdout
+    (true) Displays to stdout
-  -shuffle (default false)
+  -shuffle
-      Permutes cards randomly, use with fracmaker
+    (true) Permutes cards randomly, use with fracmaker
-  -solver (default false)
+  -solver
       currently unimplemented, see pairwise_solver
 ```